mrrusof/mrrusof.github.io/_posts/2016-09-09-do-not-estimate-outloud.markdown

 -->

 _Experiment 3.
-Anchoring bias happens if you are an expert._
+Anchoring bias happens even if you are an expert._
 [Englich, Mussweiler, and Strack](#englich) did the following experiment (_Study 1_).
 They found that an anchor that is irrelevant from the legal point of